-In pre-colonial Rwanda, coronation of a new king used to be a pre-eminent ceremony organized in accordance to the royal protocol.
+In pre-colonial Rwanda, coronation of a new king used to be a pre-eminent ceremony organized in accordance with the royal protocol.

 The royal carriage would be wheeled into the dark cave inside the forest.
 Then the heir to the throne would take a bath in that cave.
 The cave in question is a confined dugout.
 It ensures privacy, hence ideal for bathing.

 The water used was fetched from a neighboring spring.
 This water was considered sacred.
 Many members of the surrounding communities still seek divine intervention from the mysterious spring to date.

 In preparation for the coronation bath, the king’s aides known as Abiru would mix water with herbs collected from the ditch a few yards away.
 After bathing, the heir apparent would be wiped and smeared with regal oil before being carried to the conference podium.

 While on the podium, he would receive the instruments of power and officially take over as the new Umwami.
 Every coronation ceremony was presided over by the advisory council, clan heads, elders and royal sorcerers.